Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-displaying the third line of the file
+creating a file with its content